vemanoel/json2/readme.md

 6. Clone the forked repository
 7. Navigate to the project directory
 8. Run `pkgx just auth`
-9. Enter your git name, github account email, and access token
+9. Enter your git name, github account email, and paste the access token

 ### Commands